I was senior designer/developer at Dwell, an audio Bible app for iOS and Android.

 When VoiceOver is active, however, we make those actions explicit by exposing buttons for Dismiss and Settings.
 This ensures those behaviors show up in the tab order properly, making it easier to use with the screen reader.

-We’re dedicated to creating an app that treats everyone as a first-class citizen.
+The whole Dwell team has been dedicated to creating an app that treats everyone as a first-class citizen.

 Launch and Beyond